partageit/vegetables/documentation/getting-started.md

     vegetables serve

-Then go to http://localhost:8888 and view the result.
+It it is not automatically opened in your default browser, go to `http://localhost:8888` and view the result.

 Note: if no `README.md` are available, type the document name, followed by `.html` (for example `document.md` is available at `http://localhost:8888/document.html`).